restincode/restincode/README.md

 This project is intended to be open to all and a true community effort.
 Everyone should feel empowered to contribute additional photos, blogs, talks, papers, research, etc for individuals listed.

-Please see our [CONTRIBUTING](https://github.com/restincode/restincode/blob/master/CONTRIBUTING.md) guide for instructions on how to help this project.
+Please see our [CONTRIBUTING](https://github.com/restincode/restincode/blob/master/CONTRIBUTING.md) guide for instructions on how to help this project grow.